Artist Spotlight - Erin Eastabrooks

-Erin Eastabrooks is one of the artists participating in the exhibition 'Recurring Memories', and she answers some of our questions about her inspirations, the best part of being an artist, and more.
+Erin Eastabrooks is one of the artists that have participated in the exhibition 'Recurring Memories', and she answers some of our questions about her inspirations, the best part of being an artist, and more.